radiantlogic-v8/documentation-new/documentation/hardening-guide/01-radiantone-configuration-and-administration.md

 As outlined in the diagram above, each node (RadiantOne and ZooKeeper nodes) currently maintains their own certificate truststores.
 The following steps outline the overall process and use the default certificates included in the installation.
 For production, you will replace these certificates with your own CA-signed ones, and if you use a known/trusted Certificate Authority then you shouldn’t need to import the public key certificates into all the corresponding truststores (as outlined in the steps below).
 For test environments, you can follow the steps below to configure mutual authentication.

+If you plan to use RadiantOne in FIPS-Mode, you must configure it before configuring SSL between RadiantOne FID and ZooKeeper.
+If FIPS-Mode is used:

+-	A FIPS keystore "fidzk_fips.keystore" is automatically added under "\vds_server\conf" -- which is required for ZK SSL/TLS client running in FIPS mode;

+- A line "zk.client.isFipsMode=true" is automatically added into "\vds_server\conf\cloud.properties";

+- TLSv1.3 is automatically deactivated after enabling FIPS mode.

+1. (Optional) If you plan to use RadiantOne FID in FIPS-Mode, configure it now by following the instructions in the RadiantOne_FIPSMode Guide.

 1. Copy the ZooKeeper public key certificate (<ZooKeeperInstall>/rli-zookeeper-external/zookeeper/conf/zk<hostname>.cer file) from each ZooKeeper server to each RadiantOne node.

     ![An image showing copying the Zookeeper public key certificate](Media/Image2.3.jpg)

-2. Copy the ZooKeeper public key certificate (<ZooKeeperInstall>/zookeeper/conf/zk<hostname>.cer file) from each ZooKeeper node to all other ZooKeeper nodes.
+1. Copy the ZooKeeper public key certificate (<ZooKeeperInstall>/zookeeper/conf/zk<hostname>.cer file) from each ZooKeeper node to all other ZooKeeper nodes.
 Each ZooKeeper node should have the corresponding public key certificate for all other nodes in the ensemble.

     ![An image showing each ensemble node's public key certificate](Media/Image2.4.jpg)

-3. On each RadiantOne node, import the zk<hostname>.cer files into <RLI_HOME>/vds_server/conf/fidzk.truststore.
+1. On each RadiantOne node, import the zk<hostname>.cer files into <RLI_HOME>/vds_server/conf/fidzk.truststore.
 This can be done with keytool.
 An example is shown below, your install paths and keystore password may vary.

     `<RLI_HOME>\jdk\bin\keytool -import -alias zk:E1WIN1 -keystore'`
     <br> `C:\radiantone\vds\vds_server\conf\fidzk.truststore -file`